 Insurance: Insurance you buy just for your business is deductible—for example, business liability insurance or insurance for business property.
 If you have a home office, you may deduct a portion of your homeowner's insurance.
 Self-employed people are also allowed to deduct 100% of their health insurance premiums from their income taxes.

-Advertising expenses: Just about everything you spend to help promote yourself and your consulting business is a deductible business expenses.
+Advertising expenses: Just about everything you spend to help promote yourself and your consulting business is a deductible business expense.
 This includes the cost of designing and maintaining a website you use for consulting business, Internet hosting fees, the cost of obtaining a domain name for your business, brochures, resume costs, listings in professional directories, and similar items.

-Business gifts: Gifts you purchase for clients are deductible as a business expenses--but the deduction is limited to $25 per person per year.
+Business gifts: Gifts you purchase for clients are deductible as a business expense--but the deduction is limited to $25 per person per year.
 However, the $25 limit applies only to gifts to individuals.
-It doesn’t apply if you give a gift to an entire company, unless the gift was intended for a particular person or group of people within the company.
+It doesn't apply if you give a gift to an entire company, unless the gift was intended for a particular person or group of people within the company.
 Such company-wide gifts are deductible in any amount, as long as it is reasonable.